Southern Locomotives Ltd History

 Eddystone after restoration at Swanage

-Once the loan had been repaid to Tarmac it was decided to ease the administrative burden and to merge the various companies to form a single company, Southern Locomotives.
+Once the loan had been repaid to Tarmac it was decided to ease the administrative burden and to merge the various companies to form a single company, Southern Locomotives Ltd.

 The Company Expands